Pictogrammers/Element/README.md

 ### Template Loops

 Components can create repeated lists of other components by using the `forEach` utility.
-A unique `key` property is required in each item of the items array (defaults to a uuid if not provided).
 Any updates will sync values to the component provided in the type function.

-> **Note:** `item` in the callbacks is readonly and contains `index`.
+> **Note:** `item` will automatically be added to

 ```typescript
 import { forEach } from '@pictogrammers/element';